VARoDeK/RGEVS/README.md

 #### SOURCE CODE CANNOT BE PROVIDED AS THIS SOFTWARE IS STILL IN USE IN SCHOOLS
 -----------------------------------------------------------------------------

-For last 15 years, my school, Ryan Int'l Ghaziabad, was using a ballot box based voting system, so my Computer Science faculty asked me for a solution.
+For last 15 years, my school, Ryan International Ghaziabad, was using a ballot box based voting system, so my Computer Science faculty asked me for a solution.
 Hence I made the first ever electronic voting system for my school.

 The CUI version was used continuously for 2 years and later on another branch of the school showed their interest in the software.